lukrycyfa/crowdfund-tutorial-boilerplate/README.md

-# Getting Started Funds-Project-Boilerplate
+# Getting Started Funds-Tutorial-Boilerplate

-This project was created as a boilerplate to assist with The [Crowdfunding-Tutorial-project](http://place-link-here).
+This project was created as a boilerplate to assist with The [Crowdfund-Tutorial](http://place-link-here).

 ## Requirements